Skip to main content

 Overview

 The most powerful way to use the Context SDK is to let your LLM do the driving.
-Instead of hardcoding tool calls, follow the Discovery → Schema → Execution loop.
+Context provides one marketplace with two modes (Query + Execute), and there are two primary approaches:

 This pattern enables your agent to find and use tools it has never seen before — true autonomous capability discovery at runtime.